 To summarize, there is an obvious need for an automated audit tool, a fuzzer, that provides detailed information on different types of vulnerabilities that is currently unavailable to the average programmer.
 The tool will conduct product audits, discover known and previously unknown vulnerabilities by doing a thorough test of all possible combinations, and allow for prioritization.
 All this, without consuming excessive amounts of man-hours or any other accompanying resources.

 This is where beSTORM fuzzer enters the picture.

 Functional fuzzer tool description

 In order to interface with the application, beSTORM fuzzer will need to "speak" the "language" the application expects.
 This language is the network protocol.

-beSTORM provides special testing modules to do this.
+beSTORM provides over 200 special testing modules to do this.
 These modules are programmed according to known protocol standards (HTTP, FTP, SMTP, IMAP, POP3, DNS, DHCP, VOIP).
 More modules can be programmed on request to accommodate the specific needs of the product being tested.

 The beSTORM modules support both non-interactive protocols (such as HTTP, possibly the most common protocol in any Internet environment; used by web servers, communication products, and many others), and interactive protocols such as SMTP (used by mail servers, content filtering devices and anti-virus gateways).